MPWhite/thinking/src/content/blog/resistance-is-key.md

 BLOCK INTRODUCING ROWING

-Over several years I've invested meaningful effort in optimizations (hacks) to try to make me more efficient
+Over several years I've invested meaningful effort in optimizations (hacks) to try to make me more efficient day to day.
+This has taken all sorts of forms, supplements, aggressive time tracking, meditation,